scala-native/scala-native/docs/user/native.rst

 Add extra include paths for your library
 ----------------------------------------

-Currently, the native code compilation gathers your files and provides an include to you project ``resources/scala-native`` directory.
-This means that code needs to use relative includes. e.g. ``#include "mylib.h"``
+Currently, the native code compilation provides an include to your project's ``resources/scala-native`` directory.
+This means that code needs to use relative includes. e.g. ``#include "mylib.h"`` The build scans for all files to compile so only relative paths are needed from your base ``scala-native`` directory

-This feature allows you to vendor code, include code as is, that has system includes. e.g. ``#include <libunwind.h>`` add each segment starting from the ``scala-native`` path shown above.
+This feature allows you to vendor code, include code as is, that has system includes. e.g. ``#include <libunwind.h>`` Add the path starting from the ``scala-native`` path shown above.
+If you have a more complex setup, you could also put your code in subdirectories and add paths to them.
+Add the paths in Linux/UNIX style and they will be converted as needed on the Windows platform.
-Additional paths are added starting at ``1`` and must be contiguous.

 .. code-block:: properties

-    # path to vendored libunwind
+    # path to vendored libunwind a base gc path
-    compile.include.path = platform, posix, libunwind
-    # path to gc base dir
-    compile.include.path1 = gc
+    compile.include.paths = platform/posix/libunwind, gc

-Additional paths are added starting at ``1`` and must be contiguous.

 Add unique identity to your library for debugging
 -------------------------------------------------

-Since these features can apply to libraries that are published to Maven Central those coordinates can be used to identify your library.
+Since these features can apply to libraries that are published, those coordinates can be used to identify your library.
 The example here is for a Scala Native ``javalib`` library.

 .. code-block:: properties

     # output via debugging
-    project.groupId = org.scala-native
+    project.organization = org.scala-native
-    project.artifactId = javalib
+    project.name = javalib

 The descriptor and its settings are printed when compiling in debug mode.
-Use the following command:
+Use the following command if using `sbt`:

 .. code-block:: sh